appetizeio/appetize-samples/record_and_playback_experience/README.md

 # Save Video Recording Example

-This sample page showcases how to record and save a video of the embedded device using Appetize JS SDK using [jmuxer](https://github.com/samirkumardas/jmuxer).
+This sample showcases how to record, store, download and replay all the interactions done in the embedded Appetize device.

 ### Update Branding / CSS